emqx/emqx-tutorial/online-docs/en/cluster/whats_cluster.md

 EMQ X supports clustering, multiple EMQ X broker can work under cluster mode and provide service as a whole, they are connected through TCP network.
 Here each EMQ X broker is a node.

-Comparing to a single-server broker, clutering of EMQ X brings following advantages:
+Comparing to a single-server broker, clustering of EMQ X brings following advantages:
 - High availability: when EMQ X works in a single node mode, if this node is down, the service is gone too.
 This may break the how application behind it.
 A cluster provides redundancy, when a node in cluster is down, the other nodes are still working and thus the service will not break.

 - Load balancing: by introducing load balancing mechanism, each node in cluster can be loaded according to its ability, there will be no server is overloaded while the others are still not busy.